Setting Up a Java Web Development Environment

 Set the following variables:

-JAVA_HOME → Path to the JDK directory
+JAVA_HOME→ Path to the JDK directory -

 This allows Java commands to be recognized globally.